-If dangerous or polluting items are present, contact the Environment Agency on 0800 807 060.

-If syringes are spotted at any stage during your clean-up, do not attempt to move them yourself.
-Make a note of their location and inform your local council.

-If you see someone fly-tipping or come across hazardous waste report it to the Environment Agency on their 24 hour hotline 0800 807 060 or alternatively contact the police.
+- If dangerous or polluting items are present, contact the Environment Agency on 0800 807 060. - If syringes are spotted at any stage during your clean-up, do not attempt to move them yourself.
+Make a note of their location and inform your local council. - If you come across hazardous waste report it to the Environment Agency on their 24 hour hotline 0800 807 060 or alternatively contact the police.